reetjain01/AI-Quizzer/README.md

-# PlayPower Lab Backend Task
+# AI Quizzer - Backend

-Welcome to the PlayPower Lab Backend Task repository.
-This project implements a backend solution for managing quizzes, user submissions, and email notifications using Node.js, Express.js, MongoDB, and Nodemailer.
+AI Quizzer implements a backend solution for managing quizzes, user submissions, and email notifications using Node.js, Express.js, MongoDB, and Nodemailer.

 ## Table of Contents